Causes and diagnosis of unilateral diaphragmatic paralysis and eventration in adults

 - Harvard University School of Medicine

 Ventilation depends upon the ability of the respiratory pump to move air in and out of the gas exchanging portion of the lungs.
-The dome-shaped diaphragm is the chief muscle of inspiration and the most powerful of the respiratory muscles [1-3].
+The dome-shaped diaphragm is the most important inspiratory muscle [1-3].
 The other main muscles of inspiration are the scalenes, external intercostals, and sternomastoids.
 The muscles of expiration are the internal intercostals and the muscles of the abdominal wall (including the rectus abdominus, internal and external obliques, and transversus abdominus).
 Normal diaphragmatic function is discussed separately.
 (See "Causes and diagnosis of bilateral diaphragmatic paralysis", section on 'Normal diaphragm function'.)